EternalYoshi/SphereTest/README.md

 I was referencing the Vita version's display while making this and had to make one big change.
 The state best described as "Not Hittable, but throwable", is displayed as blue instead of green like other hittable states.

 # Currently known issues.
-- Shot files have too many moving parts; some shots may display collisions despite not being active at the frames they do.
+- Shot files, aka Projectiles, have too many moving parts; some shots may display collisions despite not being active at the frames they do.
 - Some of Strider's collisions incorrectly display when they aern't active because he's an anomoly when it comes to character states, and Vajra doesn't display.
 - Some child characters don't display collisions properly.
 - The displays don't show up properly in captures and streams; you'll have to screenshot or stream your whole screen for best results.